-Leading up to the month of May, volunteers all across the world were tirelessly canvasing and promoting the upcoming month of awareness in every way they could.
-Writing letters to request city proclamations, emailing countless buildings to add more Light It Up 4 HD sites to our roster and visiting local city officials to convince them to raise the HSC flag.
+Leading up to the month of May, volunteers all across the world are tirelessly canvasing and promoting the upcoming month of awareness in every way they can.
+They write letters and send emails to add countless buildings to our list of #LightItUp4HD sites (to be posted to the website in coming weeks).

 Since 2015, the enthusiasm of our families and volunteers has made Light It Up 4 HD a cross Canada movement.
 Buildings, monuments and statues across Canada light up in blue and purple during May to raise awareness for Juvenile HD (in purple) and HD (in blue) and Huntington Disease Awareness Month.
 In areas that don’t have a monument in their community to light up, many use blue and purple lights at their own homes.

-Flag Raisings and Proclamations
+2020 Flag Raisings and Proclamations

-Click here for a full list of sites!
+Click here for a full list of 2019 sites (2020 coming soon!).

-Click here for a full listing of 2019 events!
+Click here for a full listing of 2020 events!